Industry leader Kristen Keats of Breakaway Bookkeeping shares her expertise.

 - When can I afford to pay myself?

 Typically, these kinds of questions are answered by advisory services.
-If your content addresses areas of confusion like these, your audience will have a greater understanding of the level of service available to them.
+If your content addresses areas of confusion like these, your audience will trust you more and have a greater understanding of the accounting services available to them.

 5. Incorporate Your Personality